101 things to do in Paris: nights out

 - 12 avenue George V, 8e, Paris, France

-David Lynch’s Silencio (named after the fetish joint in the director's film Mullholland Drive) is Paris’ newest and most coveted private club, giving membership only to those with satisfactory artistic and financial credentials.
-That doesn’t mean you won’t get in.
-After midnight, the Silencio opens to the public, so you can see which A-listers are there, and above all check out the décor which Lynch designed himself - right down to the furniture and gold leaf walls.
-If the bouncers won't let you in, the Social Club next door is a top spot for live music and a boogie.
+David Lynch’s Silencio (named after the fetish joint in the director's film Mullholland Drive) is Paris’s most coveted private club, giving membership only to those with satisfactory artistic and financial credentials.
+That doesn’t mean you won’t get in, though.
+After midnight, the Silencio opens to the public, so you can see which A-listers are there, and above all check out the décor which Lynch designed himself – right down to the furniture and gold leaf walls.

-Théâtre du Châtelet has revolutionised Paris' musicals scene and has set about producing classics like West Side Story and The Sound of Music.
-Turn up for productions that in English, often with a live orchestra - a rarity even by West-End standards.
+Théâtre du Châtelet has revolutionised Paris's musicals scene and has set about producing classics like West Side Story and The Sound of Music.
+Turn up for productions in English, often with a live orchestra – a rarity even by West End standards.
 Musical legend Stephen Sondheim reportedly said of the Théâtre du Châtelet’s version of his opera 'Sweeney Todd' that they’d cast the best Mrs Lovett he’d ever seen: classical music and dance performances the rest of the year are well worth it too.

 - 1 place du Châtelet, 1er, Paris, France

 The Théâtre National de Chaillot doesn’t just have one of Paris’s most sought-after locations, with breathtaking views over the Eiffel Tower, it also offers world-class dance performances by the best international choreographers: the likes of the Trisha Brown Dance Company, William Forsythe and the Royal Flanders Ballet.
 Check out the regular circus performances too, which mix dance with street theatre and acrobatics – a good option if you’re in Paris with children.
 To make a night of it, Théâtre Chaillot has a handy pasta bar where you can dine before the show.